Approximability Landscape of Welfare Maximization within Fair Allocations: Bi-Criteria Optimization

-After describing the algorithm formally, we now prove Theorem~\ref{thm:bicriteria}.
-The proof contains two parts: \begin{itemize} \item an EF1 allocation in the original instance can be transferred to an EF allocation in the modified instance (after rounding and adding dummy items). \item an EF allocation in the modified instance can be transferred to an $(1-\varepsilon)$-approximate EF1 allocation in the original instance. \end{itemize}
+After describing the algorithm formally, we now prove \Cref{thm:bicriteria}.
+The proof contains two parts: 1) an EF1 allocation in the original instance can be transferred to an EF allocation in the modified instance (after rounding and adding dummy items); 2) an EF allocation in the modified instance can be transferred to an $(1-\epsilon)$-approximate EF1 allocation in the original instance.
+We show the two points by the following two lemmas.